SPRAVATO® Payer Coverage Considerations

 Establishing transparent payer contracts can help facilitate patient access to treatment.
 Consider key points such as the payer’s preferred acquisition method, prior authorization criteria, and reimbursement time frames when discussing terms

 If you are experiencing access challenges, consider working with payers to understand their policies.
-Ask If your patient’s insurance plan uses a behavioral health organization (BHO).
+Ask if your patient’s insurance plan uses a behavioral health organization (BHO).
 If so, contact the BHO to understand your reimbursement and coding options.

-If the benefits investigation determines that SPRAVATO® is subject to restrictions or not covered, consider submitting a medical exception request to the patient’s health plan.
+Exception: If the benefits investigation determines that SPRAVATO® is subject to restrictions or not covered, consider submitting a medical exception request to the patient’s health plan.
 Access a sample Letter of Exception template.
-If a PA or medical exception request is denied for clinical reasons, consider submitting an appeal request to the patient’s health plan.
-Access a sample Letter of Medical Necessity template.

 Patient access to SPRAVATO® improves through the use of both medical and pharmacy benefits.
 Check with your patient’s insurance plan to understand which pathway is preferred.